InfolyticsArgentina/cookiecutter-data-science/README.md

 │   │
 │   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
-│   │
+│   │   ├── followup   <- Scripts to generate data for test and compare models │   │
 │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py